1. "The Silence of the Lambs"(1991)

 6. "City Slickers"(1991)

-A depressed yuppie(Billy Crystal) and his two best friends(Daniel Stern, Bruno Kirby) confronts various forms of mid-life crisis on a cattle drive across New Mexico in this immensely enjoyable and resonant comedy hit.
-Much of the humor springs from long stretches of smart dialogue with Crystal at his funniest and most appealing.
-Veteran tough guy actor Jack Palance got acquainted with a new generation and picked up the Best Supporting Actor Oscar in the process as the crusty cowboy from a bygone era who teaches Billy the virtues of a simpler life.
-Not to be confused with the contrived 1994 sequel.
+A depressed New Yorker(Billy Crystal) and his two best friends(Daniel Stern, Bruno Kirby) confront various forms of mid-life crisises on a cattle drive across New Mexico in this hugely-enjoyable fish-out-of-water comedy hit.
+The story and humor resonates throughout with Crystal as funny and likeable as he was in "When Harry Met Sally".
+"Slickers" was Billy's idea, but super-screenwriters Lowell Ganz and Babaloo Mandel turned that germ into a highly-relatable narrative packed with smart dialogue and insight.
+Veteran tough guy Jack Palance picked up the Best Supporting Actor Oscar as the crusty cowboy from a bygone era who extols the virtues of a simpler life.
+Not to be confused with the much-less successful(but still fun) 1994 sequel.

 7. "Cape Fear"(1991)